3lc-ai/tlc-yolov5-examples/README.md

 # Introduction
 The central workflow when using 3LC is repeated model training, metrics collection and data editing.
 This document takes you through how to do this in YOLOv5.

+The fork is available from ...

 # Examples
 For getting started quickly, refer to the `/examples` directory.
 It features examples of training and metrics collection with 3LC.

 # Usage

 ## Setup
-To get set up, clone the integration fork, install its requirements with `pip install -r requirements.txt` and finally install `tlc` with `pip install tlc`.
+To get set up, clone the integration fork with `git clone ...`, install its requirements with `pip install -r requirements.txt` and finally install `tlc` with `pip install tlc`.

 ## Training